Pivoting with Purpose: Introducing Tool-Driven Development (TDD) with PicoCLI

 The Uncharted Territory: Why TDD Emerged

-Our client project faced significant headwinds:
+Our project faced significant headwinds:

 Fluid Requirements: Business processes for screen management were undefined.
 We needed to quickly test hypotheses and observe their real-time implications.